objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 It does not use hashing algorithms, which can slow down project build times, and it does not have separate cache directories.
 Each `builder` has own directories for input and output data related to their work.
-The operational principle of the Takari Incremental API is similar to the operation of caching in EO.

 ### EO build cache